Chapter 2 The Pretravel Consultation Counseling & Advice for Travelers

 TREATMENT OF DIVING DISORDERS

 Definitive treatment of DCI begins with early recognition of symptoms, followed by recompression with hyperbaric oxygen.
 A high concentration (100%) of supplemental oxygen is recommended.
 Surface-level oxygen given for first aid may relieve the signs and symptoms of DCI and should be administered as soon as possible.
 Divers are often dehydrated, either because of incidental causes, immersion, or DCI itself, which can cause capillary leakage.
 Administration of isotonic glucose-free intravenous fluid is recommended in most cases.
-Oral rehydration fluids may also be helpful, provided they can be safely administered (for example, if the diver is conscious).
+Oral rehydration fluids may also be helpful, provided they can be safely administered (for example, if the diver is conscious and can maintain his or her airway).
 The definitive treatment of DCI is recompression and oxygen administration in a hyperbaric chamber.

 Divers Alert Network (DAN) maintains 24-hour emergency consultation and evacuation assistance at 919-684-9111 (collect calls are accepted).
 DAN will help with managing the injured diver, help decide if recompression is needed, provide the location of the closest recompression facility, and help arrange patient transport.
-DAN can also be contacted for routine, nonemergency consultation by telephone at 919-684-2948, extension 222, or by accessing the DAN website (www.diversalert network.org).
+DAN can also be contacted for routine, nonemergency consultation by telephone at 919-684-2948, extension 6222, or by accessing the DAN website (www.diversalertnetwork.org).

-Travelers who plan to scuba dive may want to ascertain whether there are recompression facilities at their destination before embarking on their trip.
+Travelers who plan to scuba dive may want to ascertain whether recompression facilities are available at their destination before embarking on their trip.

 HAZARDOUS MARINE LIFE